 If you have a lot of rocks to give away but they are still in place, dirty and partially buried amid tree roots and weeds, you're less likely to find a party interested them than if they were separated, out of the ground and clean.
 If possible, clean or at least separate and pile the stones in an area where they can be easily picked up by someone.

 - Describe the stones as accurately as possible if you list them in a classified ad or online.

 - Mention the approximate quantity of landscaping rocks you have so other people will know whether or not the rocks are worth their while.

 - Include pictures of the rocks with your listing.

 - Make it as simple as possible for an interested party to pick up the rocks.
 For example, pile them in a wheelbarrow, or stack them atop a pallet.

-Throw Them Away When All Else Fails
+Throw Them Away

 If you are unable to find a taker for the landscaping rocks and you simply want to dispose of them, then contact your area's waste-management department to find out the proper, legal disposal procedure.
 Locations and procedures vary by location and the rock's weight, quantity and usefulness.
 Some websites offer a list of companies that may accept rocks as waste.